shahshrey/ai-coding-summit-demo/SOW.md

 **Update this section as tasks are completed.
 Check off items in the implementation plan above.**

 ### Phase 1 Status: ⬜ Not Started
-- 0 / 13 tasks completed (includes design system verification)
+- 0 / 12 tasks completed

 ### Phase 2 Status: ⬜ Not Started
 - 0 / 11 tasks completed